SoFi Invest vs. Stash

 Investing and Trading

 At Stash, investors can trade stocks and ETFs in brokerage accounts.
-Stash doesn’t offer options or mutual funds.
-SoFi Invest offers stocks, options, mutual funds, ETFs, and closed-end funds.
+Stash does not offer other securities like options or mutual funds.
+SoFi Invest, however, offers stocks, options, mutual funds, ETFs, and alternative funds.
 Both firms have some OTC stocks.

-SoFi Invest allows self-directed trading during market hours (plus extended hours).
-Stash customers get 4 trading windows per day; Stash sends orders to exchanges during these windows.
-SoFi’s platform provides real-time data, but Stash’s does not.
+Self-directed traders at SoFi Invest can trade during market hours (plus extended hours).
+Stash customers get trading windows during the market day; Stash sends queued orders to exchanges during these windows.
+Real-time data is available on SoFi’s platform but not on Stash’s.

-Both firms offer robo accounts, which invest in low-cost ETFs.
-SoFi Invest charges 0.25% per year, while Stash charges no advisory fee.
-However, Stash requires a monthly fee of $3 or $9, depending on the plan.
+Both firms offer robo accounts, which are automatically invested in low-cost ETFs.
+SoFi Invest charges 0.25% per year, while Stash does not charge a separate advisory fee.
+However, Stash requires a monthly membership fee, depending on the plan.

 Winner: SoFi Invest